-9 6 a.
-Costs of user activities such as payload/experiment design, development, test and evaluation (DDT&E), payload ground processing; provision of payload/experiment spares and associated equipment; transmission and handling of user data; launch and return of payloads/experiments, spares and associated equipment; launch and return of the fraction of the logistics carriers provided for in Article 3 that is attributable to user payloads/experiments, spares and associated equipment; and any special user integration or user operations support, including specialized crew training, will be the responsibility of Space Station users of the partners or of individual partners as users.
-Such costs will not be shared among NASA, CSA and the other partners.
-In addition, the DDT&E and operations costs of the users' support centers will not be shared among NASA, CSA and the other partners.
+9.6.a.
+Costs of user activities such as payload/experiment design, development, test and evaluation (DDT&E); payload ground processing; provision of payload/experiment spares and associated equipment; transmission and handling of user data; launch and return of payloads/experiments, spares and associated equipment; launch and return of the fraction of the logistics carriers provided for in Article 3 that is attributable to user payloads/ experiments, spares and associated equipment; and any special user integration or user operations support, including specialized crew training, will be the responsibility of Space Station users of the partners or of individual partners as users.
+Such costs will not be shared among NASA, RSA and the other partners.
+In addition, the DDT&E and operations costs of the users' support centers will not be shared among NASA, RSA and the other partners.

-- 9.7.
-NASA, CSA and the other partners will not recoup their DDT&E costs for their elements from one another in the operation and utilization of the Space Station. - 9.8.
-In case of failure of any partner to perform its operations responsibilities or to provide for its share of common system operations costs, as provided in Article 9.2, or to provide for its share of common system operations responsibilities, as provided for in Article 9.5, the partners will meet to discuss what action should be taken.
-Such action could result in, for example, an appropriate reduction of the failing partner's rights to its allocations
+9.7.
+NASA, RSA and the other partners will not recoup their DDT&E costs for their elements from one another in the operation and utilization of the Space Station.

+9.8.
+In case of failure of any partner to perform its operations responsibilities, as provided in Article 9.2, or to provide for its share of common system operations responsibilities, as provided in Article 9.5, the partners will meet to discuss what action should be taken Such action could result in, for example, an appropriate reduction of the failing partner's rights to its allocations